Big Brother 21 (American season): Prank Week

 The main feature of the week was America's Prankster twist.
 The HouseGuest voted as "America's Prankster" anonymously nominated one HouseGuest for eviction at the Nomination Ceremony, leaving the Head of Household with only one nomination.
 If their nominee is taken off the block by the Power of Veto, they will also anonymously name the replacement during the Veto Meeting.
 Holly, as Head of Household, was not eligible to be voted for America's Prankster.
-Voting opened for America's Prankster on August 22, 2019 at 6:30pm PT (9:30pm ET) and closed on August 23, 2019 at 9:00am PT (12:00pm ET).
+Voting opened for America's Prankster on August 22, 2019 at 6:30 pm PT (9:30 pm ET) and closed on August 23, 2019 at 9:00 am PT (12:00 pm ET).
 Nick won and, on Day 66, nominated Christie.